annatolchynska/circle-of-trust-frontend/README.md

 - [The circle of Trust (frontend)](https://circle-of-trust-frontend.herokuapp.com/)
 - [The circle of Trust (Backend)](https://circle-of-trust.herokuapp.com/)

-### Circle of trust is a website, inspired by the movie "Meet the Fockers", for using by the trusted circle of people: family, friends, co-workers etc.This app helps to share memos and tasks in a secure and private environment.
+### Circle of trust is a website, inspired by the movie "Meet the Fockers", for using by the trusted circle of people: family, friends, co-workers etc. This app helps to share memos and tasks in a secure and private environment.
 It is perfect for people who want to stay connected and organized.
 Instead of stickers, pinned to the fridge/whiteboard, or groupchats in whatsapp, you can use this app.

 ## Project goals
 The primary goals of the web app are to: